10 common mistakes that could ruin your enrichment analysis

 8. Using outdated gene identifiers and gene sets

-One great thing about working with omics data is that databases like GEO are loaded with old data sets that we can reanalyse with new pathway databases and software tools to eke out further insights.
-When the data is several years old, we should use the processed data with caution, as many gene names may have since changes.
-For example, Illumina’s EPIC DNA Methylation microarray was released in 2016, and in the following eight years, 3,253 of 22,588 gene names on the chip have changed (14.4%) (21), meaning that those genes wouldn’t be recognised by the pathway enrichment software.
-To update defunct gene symbols, the HGNChelper R package can help (22), and it has the benefit of fixing gene symbols ruined by Excel autocorrect, which are unfortunately common in GEO (23).
-Persistent gene identifiers like Ensembl (eg: ENSG00000180096) and HGNC (eg: HGNC:2879) are less likely to change over time and would therefore be preferable over gene symbols (eg: SEPTIN1) for FEA.
+Data repositories like GEO25 contain thousands of previously published data sets that we can reanalyse with new pathway databases and software tools to gain further insights.
+However, when the data is several years old, we should use it with caution, as many gene names may have changed.
+For example, Illumina’s EPIC DNA Methylation microarray was released in 2016, and in the following eight years, 3,253 of 22,588 gene names on the chip have changed (14.4%)26.
+Therefore, these genes wouldn’t be recognised by the pathway enrichment software.
+To update defunct gene symbols, the HGNChelper R package can help27, also having the benefit of fixing gene symbols corrupted by Excel autocorrect, which are unfortunately common in GEO28.
+Persistent gene identifiers like Ensembl (eg: ENSG00000180096) and HGNC (eg: HGNC:2879) are less likely to change over time and are therefore preferable over gene symbols (eg: SEPTIN1) for FEA.

-The depth of pathway databases increases every year as annotation consortia continue assimilating functional information from the literature, and this impacts the quality of results and the conclusions that can be derived (24).
-Sometimes these databases undergo large updates, as shown by the chart of Reactome growth below (Figure 6).
-To be certain you have the best possible gene annotation for your analysis, it’s always best to download the newest version.
+The depth of pathway databases increases every year as annotation consortia continue assimilating functional information from the literature, and this impacts the quality of results and the conclusions that can be derived29.
+These databases will undergo undergo large updates, as shown by the chart of Reactome below (Figure 6).
+Therefore it’s always best to download and use the newest available version of the gene set.

 Figure 6.
-Reactome gene set growth over time.
+The number of Reactome gene sets grows over time.
 Gene sets were downloaded from the MSigDB website, except The last bar which represents the latest gene sets downloaded directly from Reactome, not yet incorporated into MSigDB.

 Figure 6.
-Reactome gene set growth over time.
+The number of Reactome gene sets grows over time.
 Gene sets were downloaded from the MSigDB website, except The last bar which represents the latest gene sets downloaded directly from Reactome, not yet incorporated into MSigDB.

 9. Bad presentation

-We’ve also noticed cases of outright confusing, incomplete and simply wrong data presentatation choices that you should avoid:
+We’ve also noticed cases of confusing, incomplete or incorrect data presentation choices that should be avoided:

-1. The number of selected genes in category is often shown as evidence of enrichment, (26–29), but this can be misleading because this is one of four numbers that goes into calculating a fold enrichment score.
+1. The number of selected genes in a category is often shown as evidence of enrichment,31–34, but this can be misleading because this is one of four numbers that goes into calculating a fold enrichment score.

-2. Similarly, the proportion of selected genes that belong to a gene category is sometimes shown (30–33), but this does not directly reflect the fold enrichment score.
+2. Similarly, the proportion of selected genes that belong to a gene category is sometimes shown35–38, but this does not directly reflect the fold enrichment score.

-3. Presenting enrichment results as a pie chart (25,27,32,34) isn’t recommended because it isn’t possible to show enrichment scores and significance values in this form.
+3. Presenting enrichment results as a pie chart30,32,37,39 isn’t recommended because it isn’t possible to show enrichment scores and significance values in this form.

-4. Sometimes a network of genes or pathways are shown, but the significance of nodes and edges aren’t described (35).
+4. Sometimes a network of genes or pathways are shown, but the significance of nodes and edges aren’t described40.

-6. FEA mentioned in the abstract but no data shown in the main article (40,41).
+6. FEA mentioned in the abstract but no data shown in the main article or supplement45,46.

-7. Confusion around which tool was used for each figure and panel (eg: (42)).
+7. Confusion around which tool was used for each figure and paneleg: 47.

 10. Neglecting methods reproducibility

-According to Goodman and colleagues (43), methods reproducibility is:
+According to Goodman and colleagues48, methods reproducibility is:

 “the provision of enough detail about study procedures and data so the same procedures could, in theory or in actuality, be exactly repeated.”